Risk Management and Compliance with Jira

-Any project comes with its own set of hazards, and you’ll either have to work with them or let them dictate the workflows.
+Any project comes with its own set of hazards, and you’ll either have to work with them or let those project risks dictate the workflows.
 As such, risk management and compliance in Jira are an essential part of any project.

-The problem with risk is that it is inevitable.
-At most, you can mitigate danger, no matter how precise your project planning is.
+The problem with project risk management is that it is inevitable.
+At most, you can mitigate risks, no matter how precise your project planning is.
 External events beyond human control cause most vulnerabilities.

-However, this does not preclude the possibility of risk management for Jira.
-You can manage risks as long as you are able to identify, track and minimize them.
-Firstly, tracking will allow you to gather all the necessary information about risks.
+However, this does not preclude the possibility of Jira risk management.
+You can manage risks as long as you are able to identify risks, track and minimize them.
+Firstly, continuous monitoring will allow you to gather all the necessary information about critical risks.
 As a result, you will be able to make better and more informed decisions about how to deal with them.

-If you use Jira for project management, you can also use it for risk and compliance management.
-Keep reading to learn more about the process of tracking and managing risks with Jira.
+If you use Jira for project management, you can also use it for risk and compliance management, so to say, build an effective risk management strategy.
+Keep reading to learn more about the process of risk identification and risk management.

 What exactly is ‘risk’?